Africa’s Top 6 Must Visit Destinations for the New Year

 Summer may be well and truly over but it doesn’t mean that the holiday season is.
-With 2017 closing its chapter and 2018 fast approaching, travelers are on a buying frenzy, deciding on their next destination for the upcoming New Year holidays.
+With 2018 closing its chapter and 2019 fast approaching, travelers are on a frenzy, deciding on their next destination for the upcoming New Year.

 The Etosha Pan, Namibia

 The Etosha Pan is the largest salt pan in Africa and is so big that it is visible from space.
 The Etosha Pan covers almost a quarter of Namibia’s Etosha National Park, a unique park with diverse habitats and an array of vegetation.
 The view in Etosha National Park is unlike any other.
 Here, wide-open grasslands are substituted for a massive pan filled with large camel thorn trees, making for a scenery so uniquely different from the rest of Africa.

 Visiting Etosha National Park in December is every birdwatcher’s dream.
 The summer months in Namibia last from November to April and are also known as the rainy season.
 During this time, the park transforms into a paradise with lush vegetation.
 The pan gathers water from the rain, attracting various birds and flamingo.